Advinia’s Response to the Coronavirus (COVID-19) (updated 08/9/2020)

 We are maintaining social distancing measures for Residents in our Homes and we also monitor all Residents for potential COVID-19 symptoms and make temperature checks twice daily.
 Where necessary, we care for Residents in isolation, using barrier-nursing techniques and we seek to minimise the number of Colleagues providing care and services to Resident groups.

 We continue to review our response to COVID-19 on a regular basis to ensure that we are always following the latest Government and scientific advice.
 As the Government revises lockdown restrictions we will assess the impact that each of the changes may have on Residents and make sure that we always prioritise their health and safety.

 In the weeks ahead, if and when there are regional variations in the lifting / imposition of lockdown restrictions then we recommend contacting individual Home Managers for more specific details.

 What we are doing to make sure our Care Homes have adequate stocks and supplies

-Advinia’s Procurement team continue to work to ensure that all our Homes have adequate supplies of key essentials – be that hand wash or hand sanitiser, a full range of cleaning and laundry materials, or the appropriate Personal Protective Equipment (PPE).
+Advinia’s Procurement team continue to work to ensure that all our Homes have adequate supplies of key essentials – be that hand wash or hand sanitiser, a full range of cleaning and laundry materials, or the appropriate PPE.

 Public Health / Health Protection guidelines are subject to revisions as the science develops and Advinia monitors these all the time and ensures that all Homes are updated when guidelines change, for instance around PPE.
-The Senior Response Team makes clear to all Homes what PPE is required to care for Residents’ specific needs and provides guides and posters to ensure all Colleagues wear the appropriate PPE to protect vulnerable Residents from the risk of infection.
+The Senior Response Team makes clear to all Homes what PPE is required to care for Residents’ specific needs and provides guides, posters and posters to ensure all Colleagues can safely wear the appropriate PPE to protect vulnerable Residents from the risk of infection.